MileHacker Logo

 Climate Patterns Throughout the Year

-• Wet Season: From October to April, Solo experiences higher humidity and more frequent, often heavy, rain showers.
+• Wet Season: From October to April, Solo experiences higher humidity and at shorter intervals, often heavy, rain showers.
 January and February usually receive the most precipitation.
-While the rain may be strong, it often comes to put it shortly, heavy bursts, leaving intervals of sunshine.
+Even though the rain may be strong, it often comes to put it shortly, heavy bursts, leaving intervals of sunshine.
 The landscapes become lush and green during this time.

 High, Shoulder, and Low Season Analysis